kenscripts/UniAmp/README.md

 # Description
-UniAmp (Unique Amplicon) is a computational pipeline that can be used to generate primers complementary to a unique sequence in a reference genome.
+UniAmp (Unique Amplicon) is a pipeline that can be used to generate primers complementary to a unique sequence in a reference genome.

-INSERT VISUAL HERE

 The UniAmp pipeline can be conceptually split into 4 parts:
 1. Build directory of query genomes.